-The district will work with students experiencing homelessness and their families to provide stability in school attendance and other services.
-Special attention will be given to ensuring the identification, enrollment, and attendance of students experiencing homelessness not currently attending school, as well as mitigating educational barriers to their academic success Additionally, the district will take reasonable steps to ensure that students experiencing homelessness are not stigmatized or segregated in a separate school or in a separate program within a school on the basis of their homeless status.
+The district will work with students experiencing housing instability, and their families to provide stability in school attendance and other services.
+Special attention will be given to ensuring the identification, enrollment, and attendance of students experiencing housing instability not currently attending school, as well as mitigating educational barriers to their academic success.
+Additionally, the district will take reasonable steps to ensure that students experiencing housing instability are not stigmatized or segregated in a separate school or in a separate program within a school on the basis of their housing status.

-Students experiencing homelessness will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs, and school nutrition programs.
+Students experiencing housing instability will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs, and school nutrition programs.

-Students experiencing homelessness are defined as lacking a fixed, regular and adequate nighttime residence, including those students who are:
+Students experiencing housing instability are defined as lacking a fixed, regular and adequate nighttime residence, including those students who are:

 A. Sharing the housing of other persons due to loss of housing or economic hardship, or a similar reason;